Each time I pick up my camera, I embark on a journey.

 Photography allows me the opportunity to

 explore other aspects of the subject matter before me.
+Composing and

 focusing on an image while looking through the lens of the camera, hearing